Countdown to 20

 Someone on one of the blogs very publicly pointed out this white hot mess: My Regency era heroine has a tan line.
 So I have to assert categorically that there was a very secret and not well publicized tanning salon on Bond Street in 1812.
 That’s my story and I am sticking with it.

-More to the point, my dismay with this cover is that while the title is “His Mistess by Morning“, why does my very shy, wallflower, respectable heroine have to be posed with her hand on her hip like she’s trolling for her next John?
+, my dismay with this cover is that while the title is “His Mistess by Morning“, why does my very shy, wallflower, respectable heroine have to be posed with her hand on her hip like she’s trolling for her next John?
 I would have preferred not.